-Apple’s iOS 12 update is supposed to improve performance across the board, but some users are running into performance issues after installing the company’s latest upgrade.
+Apple’s iOS 12.1.1 update comes with a nice list of bug fixes, but some users are running into performance issues after installing the company’s latest iOS 12 upgrade.

-iOS 12.0 and iOS 12.0.1 users are dealing with a variety of issues including lockups, freezes, lag, app lockups, and random reboots.
+iOS 12.0, iOS 12.0.1, iOS 12.1, and iOS 12.1.1 users are dealing with a variety of issues including lockups, freezes, lag, app lockups, and random reboots.
 These are common problems and we see them popup after every single iOS release.

 While some of these issues might require a chat with Apple customer support or a visit to the Apple Store, others can be fixed in a matter of minutes from the comfort of your computer chair or couch.